ubc-library-rc/rc-workshop-template/index.md

 ```

 ## Selected text formatting options
-Below are selected formatting options that may be useful in  in RC worskhop sites.
+Below are some formatting options that may be useful in RC worskhop sites.
+For more configuration options see [Just the Docs](https://pmarsceill.github.io/just-the-docs/) documentation.

-### Notes
+### Callouts

 Use this syntax...